junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 These injections are good for women who want to have regular monthly bleeding.

-Women who are breastfeeding or who should not use combination pills should not use combined injections (see p.289).
+Women who are breastfeeding or who should not use combination pills should not use combined injections (see [page 289](#page-289)).

 Combined injections are given every month and are more expensive than progestin-only injections.